Belarus in the Eurovision Song Contest 2012

-Belarus participated in the Eurovision Song Contest 2012 with the song "We Are the Heroes" written by Vladimir Karyakin and Dmitry Karyakin.
-The song was performed by the band Litesound.
-The Belarusian entry for the 2012 contest in Baku, Azerbaijan was selected through the national final Eurofest 2012, organised by the Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC).
+Belarus was represented at the Eurovision Song Contest 2012 with the song "We Are the Heroes", written by Vladimir Karyakin and Dmitry Karyakin, and performed by the band Litesound.
+The Belarusian participating broadcaster, Belarusian Television and Radio Company (BTRC), selected its entry for the contest through the national final Eurofest 2012.
 The national final was a televised production which consisted of a semi-final and a final held on 21 December 2011 and 14 February 2012, respectively.
 Fifteen competing acts participated in the semi-final where the top five entries qualified to the final.
 In the final, "All My Life" performed by Alyona Lanskaya was initially selected as the winner following the combination of votes from a jury panel and public televoting, however the entry was later disqualified due to vote rigging and replaced by runner-up "We Are the Heroes" performed by Litesound.

 Belarus was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 24 May 2012.
 Performing during the show in position 5, "We Are the Heroes" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Belarus placed sixteenth out of the 18 participating countries in the semi-final with 35 points.